Every cloud has a silver lining.

 To every action there is always an equal and opposite reaction.

-Just because it was a 17th century alchemist and woo-merchant who said it doesn’t mean it doesn’t apply now!
+Just because it was a 17th century alchemist and woo-merchant who said it, doesn’t mean it isn’t true!